FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (f) – Competent authorities for enforcement

-Decisions on refusal or suspension of enforcement within the meaning of Article 21 of the Regulation are taken by the provincial court (Article 627b(2) of the Code of Civil Procedure).
+Decisions on the refusal or suspension of enforcement within the meaning of Article 21 of the Regulation are taken by the provincial court (okrazhen sad) (Article 627b(2) of the Code of Civil Procedure).

 Article 71 1. (g) - Accepted languages for translations of documents